covid-at-home/covid-at-home/level3.md

 ### In any case

 * Stay in bed.
 At this point rest is very important.
 The patient should sleep as much as possible.
 At least in the beginning, patients will still be able to get out of bed for limited amounts of time.
 Toilet, a quick rinse-off shower, weighing once a day (note in diary).
 Put new sheets on the bed as often as possible and wash the old sheets at 60 degrees Celsius or warmer.
-* Ventilate the room as often as possible
+* Ventilate the room as often as possible.
-* Drink more water! (more than 2 liters and less then 5 liters a day)
+* Drink more water! (more than 2 liters and less then 5 liters a day).
-* Try to eat vitamin-rich foods, but multi-vitamin drink is also ok
+* Try to eat vitamin-rich foods, but multi-vitamin drink is also ok.
-* Inhale more often
+* Inhale more often.

 At this point, read ahead for all the signs that indicate Level 4.
 The purpose of care in Level 3 is also to monitor the patient more and more closely so as to catch early any signs that the patient is moving to Level 4.
-For instance: If the patient is not able to drink at least 2 liters of fluids per day, you should insist.
-Dehydration is a risk and without this daily bare minimum you're quickly in Level 4.
+For instance: If the patient is not able to drink at least 2 liters of fluids per day, you should (kindly) insist.
+Dehydration is a medical condition, and without this daily bare minimum you're quickly in Level 4.

-In most cases however the patient will get better after a few days or at most a week.
+In most cases, however, the patient will improve after a few days or at most a week.
 Just stay with it.
-Once the patient gets a little better, care may be done by the patient his- or herself again.
+Once the patient gets a little better, care may be done by the patient him- or herself again.
 Make sure the disease diary and quarantine are kept up until the patient has been completely well for a while.
 If you have been caring for the patient, your own two-week self-quarantine period now begins.

 ### Care work